 On day 96 of my 366-day self-care challenge, I checked off one of my bucket list items by writing a book.

-The process was exhilarating, frustrating, and liberating all at the same time.
-Some weeks I made more progress than others, and eventually I started to notice little notes I had left for myself like, “Finish the damn book already!”
+The writing process was exhilarating, frustrating, and liberating all at the same time.
+There were some weeks when I made more progress than others, and eventually I started to notice little notes I’d written to myself like, “Finish the damn book already!”

 I was dragging my feet.

-I consider this a self-care experience because it created an outlet for me to express my truth.
-It allowed me to put my thoughts, ideas, values, beliefs, and personality into words, and it reminded me that anything truly is possible; we just have to be willing to put forth the effort.
+I consider writing that book a self-care experience because it created an outlet for me to express my truth.
+It allowed me to put my thoughts, ideas, values, beliefs, and personality into words, and it reminded me that anything truly is possible when we’re willing to put forth the effort.

-Uppward: A Self-Care System for Purposeful Living was written to help readers reclaim ownership of their health.
+My book, Uppward: A Self-Care System for Purposeful Living*, was written to help readers reclaim ownership of their health.
 Investing time in ourselves to develop a personal self-care practice enables us to make greater contributions to our families and communities.

 What are your audacious bucket list items?
 When are you going to write your damn book already?

 *Living Upp is a participant in affiliate programs, which means we earn a commission from qualifying purchases.
 Pages on this website may include affiliate links to Amazon and other affiliate sites.